resized_cropped_2017a_lecture_series_gray.jpg

 Although historians study the past, we are keenly aware of our present moment.
 We believe that history – and especially Houston's history – can offer us tools to help us make sense of the world we live in.

-Each of the major recorded CPH Lecture Series events of 2017 will be placed below for viewing.
+Each of the major recorded CPH Lecture Series events from the 2017-2018 academic year will be placed below for viewing.
 In addition, we have provided list of linked supplemental resources for each video, related to the content discussed in that specific lecture or panel.

 Additional Resources